clementm916/bc-11-todo-consoleapp/README.md

 # Todo App (Nitafanya)
-Todo is a console application that lets a user to create a todo list and add items to the list.
+Todo is a console application that lets a user to create a todo list and add items to the list.A todo is a list of things the user wants to do and an item is an activity in the todo list.
 The user is able to view a list of their todos as well as a list of of the items in a given todo.
+Using this app a user should be able to add "todo lists" and add items to them.
+They should also be able to view what they have added.

 # Installation